betterscientificsoftware/bssw.io/Articles/Blog/WhatDoesThisLineDo.md

 CSS files.
 The CSS language is fairly remote from anything in the HPC community, and no one in the Tasmanian team had the necessary expertise; but this is where the IDEAS-ECP project helped us make a connection with Alex Moore from the ORNL Research Software Engineering group.
-After Alex was done with the style and I showed the web page to users,  reactions ranged from “that’s nice and professional” to “wow, looks good.”
+After Alex was done with the style sheet and I showed the web page to users, reactions ranged from "that’s nice and professional" to "wow, looks good."
 When establishing the documentation infrastructure, don’t hesitate to ask for help from someone who knows what they're doing.

 Naturally, the most tedious part of the process was writing the actual